jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Chap/0_File.typ

 goals can be summarized by 2 main objectives, to establish carbon-neutral growth beyond year 2020 and to further reduce carbon emissions to half of the current level by the year 2050.

+/* -------------------------------------------------------------------------- */

+1. Scientific Leadership and Innovation:
+   - By investing in cutting-edge research like #gl_("swith") technology, a nation could enhance its position in scientific innovation.
+   - This potential leadership role might attract talented scientists and researchers from around the world, possibly creating a virtuous cycle of knowledge creation and intellectual capital accumulation.

+2. Economic Benefits:
+   - Advanced research often has the potential to lead to patentable technologies and spin-off industries, which could generate economic returns.
+   - The development of expertise in hydrogen technologies and innovative aircraft design might open opportunities for contracts and partnerships with aerospace companies and other nations.

+3. Geopolitical Influence:
+   - Demonstrating technological prowess in critical areas like sustainable aviation could potentially enhance a nation's soft power and diplomatic leverage.
+   - Leadership in green technologies may contribute to improving a country's global image and influence in international climate negotiations.

+4. Environmental Stewardship:
+   - By actively pursuing solutions to reduce aviation's carbon footprint, a nation can demonstrate its commitment to addressing climate change.
+   - This approach might boost public support both domestically and internationally, as citizens increasingly prioritize environmental concerns.

+5. Educational and Workforce Development:
+   - Research programs of this nature have the potential to stimulate interest in STEM fields among students, possibly helping to cultivate the next generation of scientists and engineers.
+   - The skills and knowledge developed through such research could have spillover effects, potentially benefiting other sectors of the economy.

+6. International Collaboration:
+   - Pioneering research may create opportunities for international scientific collaboration, potentially fostering diplomatic ties and knowledge exchange.
+   - Such collaborations could lead to shared resources, reduced costs, and accelerated progress in addressing global challenges.

+7. National Security and Energy Independence:
+   - Advancements in hydrogen technology might contribute to energy diversification and potentially reduce dependence on fossil fuels, possibly enhancing national security.
+   - The dual-use nature of aerospace technologies could have implications for defense capabilities.

+8. Public Perception and National Pride:
+   - High-profile scientific achievements have the potential to boost national morale and foster a sense of pride among citizens.
+   - This could translate into broader support for science funding and evidence-based policymaking.

+In conclusion, while the primary goal of this research is to advance our scientific understanding of #gl_("swith") technology and its potential for sustainable aviation, the broader implications of such research may extend far beyond the laboratory.
+Nations that invest in this type of pioneering work could position themselves to reap multifaceted benefits spanning economic, geopolitical, environmental, and social domains.
+As we delve deeper into the technical aspects of #gl_("swith") in subsequent chapters, it's important to keep in mind this broader context and the potential transformative impact this research might have on both the sponsoring nation and the global community.

+/* -------------------------------------------------------------------------- */

+The focus of this work is on science.
+Yet, science needs financial sponsoring to be carried out properly.
+The nation that is able to showcase it's ability to fund the science on such a new, promising and complex endeavour gains many benefits.
+First of all, it is generally assumed that top science would be highly linked to the overall progress of a nation.
+The progress of a nation is encapsulates a wide meaning.
+It would capture aspects like living standards, storing wealth in a country, reliability to invest wealth, personal freedom

+Among them are, more scientists are attacted for doing research in this nation.
+The overall image for foreign governments, industries and scientific centres is improved.
+The latter helps to build trust and consequently opens other doors.
+Besides the assumigly strong economically benefit, local residents could argue, their govement would care about the current climate cirsis.
+If the image on the global scale becomes better and the local residents

+/* -------------------------------------------------------------------------- */

 // TODO: This section for the moment only consits of fractions == Research Enabler <chap_0_6>